 Many construction industry professionals rely on winning government contracts bids to keep their business successful.
-The lawyers of Trent Cotney, P.A. know all too well the frustrations contractors feel after investing time and energy into preparing a proposal for submission.
+The lawyers of Cotney Construction Law know all too well the frustrations contractors feel after investing time and energy into preparing a proposal for submission.
 This is why understanding bid protests is critical when you have a valid reason for protesting.

 - Violation of a statute or regulation